 With so many community colleges coming together, the region can achieve an economy of scale and have a tremendous impact on students and industry alike, according to Ong.

-The first Amazon Web Services partnership started in 2017 with the participation of 19 community colleges in Los Angeles.
+The first AWS partnership started in 2017 with the participation of 19 community colleges in Los Angeles.
 This partnership helped fuel the Bay Area collaboration a year later when according to Ong, “Amazon literally knocked on our door.

-To get the programs off of the ground, Amazon Web Services has been offering training and technology assistance to faculty to set up classes.
+To get the programs off of the ground, AWS has been offering training and technology assistance to faculty to set up classes.
 They are also maintaining a curriculum and providing a technology expert to facilitate its development and implementation.

-Most importantly, Amazon Web Services is equipping colleges with cloud technology.
+Most importantly, AWS is equipping colleges with cloud technology.
 In the new courses, students will develop real-world skills with their own cloud accounts where they can set up networks and use simulation software.

 “We as a college can’t afford a million-dollar database,” said Professor LaVaughn Hart of Las Positas, where Amazon Web Services is providing those resources and helping cloud classes start this spring.
 She added that Las Positas College has a robust networking program, and by adding cloud computing to the mix, their students can branch out further.